blockchainofthings/Paw-CompressJSONBodyDynValue/README.md

 Define a Content-Encoding HTTP header and set its value.
 Then, define a text type body containing a single Compress JSON Body dynamic value.
 Enter the appropriate value for the JSON.
 As the value of the Content-Encoding HTTP header is set to either 'deflate' or 'gzip', the resulting JSON value in the body is compressed.

+Optionally, select the 'Format JSON' checkbox for the resulting JSON to be multi-line formatted (with 2-space indentation).

 ## Development